kalisio/feathers-s3/README.md

 > `feathers-s3` allows to deal with [AWS S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) compatble storages.

-Unlike the solution [feathers-blob](https://github.com/feathersjs-ecosystem/feathers-blob) which provides a store abstraction, `feathers-s3` is limited to be used with the stores that provide an S3 compatible API.
-However, it takes advantage of the **S3 API** by using [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) to manage (uplaod, share) objects on a store.
+Unlike the solution [feathers-blob](https://github.com/feathersjs-ecosystem/feathers-blob), which provides a store abstraction, `feathers-s3` is limited to be used with stores providing a S3 compatible API.
+However, it takes advantage of the **S3 API** by using [presigned URLs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html) to manage (upload, share) objects on a store in a more reliable and secure way.

 Using **Presigned URL** has different pros and cons: